 Project Cicero is an annual non-profit book drive designed to create and and supplement classroom libraries in under-resourced New York City public schools.

-Since its inception in 2001, Project Cicero has distributed more two million new and gently used books to more than 11,000 New York City classrooms and school libraries, reaching over 500,000 students.
+Since its inception in 2001, Project Cicero has distributed more than two million new and gently used books to more than 11,000 New York City classrooms and school libraries, reaching over 500,000 students.
 We receive donations from more than 100 independent, public, and parochial schools each year, and also receive generous contributions from many publishers.

 Over 1,200 teachers from all over New York City select books at our distribution in early March each year.
 Hundreds of student, parent and teacher volunteers assist in all aspects of collecting and distributing the books.

 Project Cicero is a partnership of independent, public, and parochial schools, The New York Society Library, Vornado Realty Trust, and New York Post, in association with Teach for America New York and the New York City Teaching Fellows.

 On-line donations of new books may be made through this website by clicking “Wish List.”
 Listed books are in great demand by participating teachers.
 Monetary donations are also welcome and may be made through this website by clicking “Contact Us.”

 A room without books is a body without a soul.

 Project Cicero is named in honor of the Roman writer, statesman, orator and philosopher Marcus Tullius Cicero, who created extensive libraries in the first century, B.C.
 He shared his love of literature and learning, just as Project Cicero seeks to do.